Frequently Asked Questions

 Can I do a science fair experiment or laboratory work with Polygence?

-Yes, but please be prepared to give details in your application about the experiment, including your access to a lab and necessary materials and equipment.
+Yes, but since our program is virtual you will need to have access to the supplies and facilities to do so.
+Please be prepared to give details in your application about the experiment, including your access to a lab and necessary materials and equipment.

 Do I need to have an exact project in mind before I apply?

-You do not need to have an exact project in mind, but it is important that you have some ideas about what you'd like to do.
-Not to worry, though, most students spend the first three sessions of the program solidifying their project idea.
+You do not need to have an exact project in mind, but it is important that you have some ideas about what interests you.

 Do I need specific coursework and previous experience to apply?

 It depends on the project and topic you’re interested in.
-If your project requires programming skills, for example, please include your relevant experience on your application.
+If your project requires programming skills, for example, we ask you to describe your relevant experience and previous projects on your application.
+We’re looking for students to have a strong programming background for advanced computer science projects so we know they’ll be successful at tackling the guiding assignments provided by mentors between sessions.

 How do I apply?